-During the visit, the physician will rule out that the problem is not at the level of the brain (e.g. infarction, cerebral haemorrhage, etcetera).
+During the visit, the physician will rule out that the problem is not happening in the brain (e.g. infarction, cerebral haemorrhage, etcetera).
 Facial motor abilities are examined and a hearing test is performed.
-Sometimes imaging and a blood test are carried out.
+Sometimes, imaging and a blood test are also carried out.

 Given that, in case of severe facial paralysis, the patient can no longer close the eye properly, it is very important to protect the eye from dehydration.
 Eye drops, eye ointments and, if necessary, eye bandages are prescribed.
 Often, facial paralysis can spontaneously (partially) recover because nerve fibres begin to grow back.
 However, this process is very slow, since a nerve fibre grows about one millimetre a day.
-After weighing up the pros and cons, treatment with cortisone and antiviral drugs can be started to promote recovery.
-In the event of a bacterial infection, antibiotics are started.
-In the event of trauma, a surgical reconstruction is performed.
+After weighing the pros and cons, treatment with cortisone and antiviral drugs can be started to promote patient recovery.
+If there is a bacterial infection, treatment with antibiotics is started.
+If there has also been a trauma injury, surgical reconstruction is performed.

-Mimotherapy is a facial treatment in which, with the help of a speech therapist or physiotherapist, exercises and techniques are taught to allow the halves of the face to move as symmetrically as possible.
+Mimotherapy is a facial treatment with the help of a speech therapist or physiotherapist.
+They teach you exercises and techniques to allow the halves of the face to move as symmetrically as possible.
 This way, facial paralysis is less noticeable and spontaneous recovery is stimulated.

 Electrostimulation of the face is not recommended.
 Electrostimulation will cause the nerve fibres to grow back to the wrong muscles more frequently.
 This can cause a patient to involuntarily activate other muscle groups, such as closing their eye when smiling or chewing.

 Latest publication date: 28/06/2021